AdobeDocs/document-services/src/pages/apis/pdf-services/document-generation.md

 Generate PDF or Word documents from Microsoft Word templates and your data.
 Merge dynamic data with your custom templates to generate on brand contracts, proposals, invoices, NDAs, and more.

-Use our Word add-in to quickly create templates and add signatures with out of the box Adobe Sign integration.
+Use our Word add-in to quickly create templates and add signatures with out of the box Adobe Acrobat Sign integration.

 See our public  [API Reference](https://www.adobe.com/go/dcsdk_APIdocs#post-createPDF) and quickly try our APIs using the Postman collections